Search Britroyals by name, year or event

 1124 - David I becomes king and introduces the feudal system of landholding to much of Scotland.

-1138 - David I of Scotland invades England in support of his niece, Matilda wife of King Stephen of England, but is defeated.
+1138 - David I of Scotland invades England in support of his niece, Matilda wife of King Stephen of England, but is defeated at the Battle of the Standard in Yorkshire.

 1139 - Treaty of Durham in which David I is recognised as King of an independent Scotland by King Stephen of England.